 d.
 Timeframe and Location of the Study

-Specify the month(s), a quarter(s), or year(s) as the duration of your study.
-Also, indicate the place where you will gather the data required for your research.
+Specify the month(s), quarter(s), or year(s) as the duration of your study.
+Also, indicate where you will gather the data required for your research.

 e.
 Brief Description of the Study’s Research Design and Methodology